Michael Remp House

+The Michael Remp House is a historic house located at 42 Godfrey Lane in Greenlawn, Suffolk County, New York.
 It consists of a 1 1/2-story, five-bay wide, shingled dwelling, flanked by smaller 1 1/2-story, five-bay shingled wings.
 The earliest section of the house was built in about 1770.
 Also on the property are three contributing barns.